-Hotel rooms design is one of the key points for success.
-Materials, lighting, theming, scents, should follow the general theming story and ensure the cohesiveness in every detail.
+Hotel room design is one of the key points for success.
+Materials, lighting, theming, scents, should follow the general theming story and ensure cohesiveness in every detail.

 Having facility planning expert consultants as a part of the designing team is the best path to efficient layouts.
 Circulation flow should be smooth and organised in a manner that predicts and eliminates critical points.
 Using durable, quality, easy-to-clean materials will also cut down on maintenance times and labour.

 Depending on the hotel size, multiple outlets can be organised to offer more service variety.
 That includes casual and fine dining, bars, quiet lounges, and nightclubs, as well as different themes related to the hotel’s character.

 The modern lifestyle requires technologically advanced rooms suited to the needs of a connected traveller.
 A TV accompanied with a few simple electrical outlets will rarely make the cut anymore.
 A free – and reliable – Wi-Fi connection, integrated Bluetooth speakers, and similar room amenities add a lot of value to the hotel’s image.
 Multifunctional modules, bespoke charging stations, digital lighting and temperature controls will greatly increase comfort and positively affect the staying experience.